ignite/cli/docs/contributing/technical-setup.md

 **Tip** On MacOS, install `code` in $PATH to enable [Launching Visual Studio Code from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).
 Open the Command Palette (Cmd+Shift+P) and type 'shell command'.

-## GitHub Integration
+## GitHub integration

 Click the GitHub icon in the sidebar for GitHub integration and follow the prompts.

-## Clone the Repos You Work In
+## Clone the repos you work in

 - Fork or clone the <https://github.com/tendermint/starport/> repository.

-Internal Tendermint users have different permissions, if you're not sure, fork the repo.
+Internal Ignite users have different permissions.
+If you're not sure, fork the repo.

-## Terminal Tips
+## Terminal tips

 Master your terminal to be happy.

-### iTerm2 Terminal Emulator
+### iTerm2 terminal emulator

 On macOS, install the [iTerm2](https://iterm2.com/) OSS terminal emulator as a replacement for the default Terminal app.
-Installing iTerm2 as a replacement for Terminal provides an updated version of the Bash shell that supports useful features like programmable completion.
+Installing iTerm2 provides an updated version of the Bash shell that supports useful features like programmable completion.

-### Using ZSH as Your Default Shell
+### Using ZSH as your default shell

 The Z shell, also known as zsh, is a UNIX shell that is built on top of the macOS default Bourne shell.